SCUTZKX0621/nimo-markdown-cv/index.md

 A course to complete the training task alone: 12306 train ticket ticketing system

 - The software needs to unify users, administrator and console through several text files.
-- Accomplishing the task of analyzing system requirements、designing the development pattern、achieving the intended function.
+- Accomplishing the task of analyzing system requirements、designing the development pattern and achieving the intended function finally.
-- Using cpp completely, which makes use of the linked list, sorting algorithm and other knowledge, is a good test of personal programming practice ability.
+- Using cpp completely, which makes use of the linked list, sorting algorithm and other knowledge.

 ## Grades & Awards